Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 18

-What is a Good Score in JEE Main 2024
+What is a Good Score in JEE Main 2026

-What is a Good Score in JEE Main 2024?: Students who aspire to be top engineers take (take with a grain of salt idiom synonym) the JEE mains exam in order to secure a place in the top engineering institutes of the country.
+What is a Good Score in JEE Main 2026?: Students who aspire to be top engineers take (take with a grain of salt idiom synonym) the JEE Mains exam in order to secure a place in the top engineering institutes of the country.
 The goal of every JEE aspirant is to score high enough to get admitted to the IITs.
 But not everyone who appears for the JEE Mains is able to qualify for the JEE Advanced.
-To get admission to the IITs one must clear the Advanced exam with an outstanding score but before that, you are required to clear the JEE Main exam so that you are eligible to sit in the JEE Advanced.
+To get admission to the IITs, one must clear the Advanced exam with an outstanding score but before that, you are required to clear the JEE Main exam so that you are eligible to sit in the JEE Advanced.

-Not qualifying for the Advanced does not limit your options though you can still get admission to one of the renowned NITs, IIITs, CFTIs and other engineering colleges of the country.
+Not qualifying for the Advanced does not limit your options, though you can still get admission to one of the renowned NITs, IIITs, CFTIs, and other engineering colleges of the country.

 The good score of the JEE Mains depends on various factors like the cut-off determined by the National Testing Agency (NTA) but the other aspect is that the good score varies from individual to individual and the college that they aspire to get admission in.
 Therefore, a good score depends on the college you want to attend.

-What is the significance of a good score in the JEE Mains 2024?
+What is the significance of a good score in the JEE Mains 2026?

 As mentioned before the degree whether a score is considered good or not highly depends on the college you wish to get admitted to.
 If you are satisfied with getting admission to a decent private engineering college then a score of 180 or more is considered good in such a case.
-But if you are among those who wish to sit in the JEE Advanced exam then scoring high is important.
+But if you are among those who wish to sit in the JEE Advanced exam, then scoring high is important.
 Only the top qualifiers of the JEE Mains count around 2,50,000 are able to appear for the JEE Advanced exam.
-A score of 250 or higher is regarded as a good score and therefore a percentile between 85-95 is enough to get a seat in the NITs or IITs through this exam.
+A score of 250 or higher is regarded as a good score, and therefore, a percentile between 85-95 is enough to get a seat in the NITs or IITs through this exam.

-However, to be able to secure a place in the NITs or IITs you need to be in the top 15,000 to 20,000 ranks.
+However, to be able to secure a place in the NITs or IITs, you need to be in the top 15,000 to 20,000 ranks.

 Category Ranks